 It might feel better because it will get done quicker, but it causes more harm.
 If your child is old enough to do it themselves, it’s essential to let them do it.
 You’re teaching them responsibility by not doing the work for them and that they must do it themselves if they want a clean space.

-Set expectations and consequences: Be clear about what you expect from your child in terms of keeping their room clean.
+Set expectations and consequences: Be clear about what you expect from your child regarding keeping their room clean.
 Establish consequences if those expectations aren’t met.
-However, it’s crucial to make sure the consequences are fair and age-appropriate.
+However, it’s crucial to ensure the consequences are fair and age-appropriate.
 For example, if your child doesn’t clean up their toys, they lose screen time or have to do an extra chore.

 Get Professional House Cleaning Services Today

 Diamond Maids is here to help keep your home clean and organized.
 Say goodbye to the mess and stress and hello to clean and fresh.
 Check out our professional house cleaning services to learn more!